mischov/gate/README.md

           body (get resp :body)]
       (assoc resp :body (str body "!!"))))

-(comment
-  "A gate route is a map containing the keys :name and :path, maybe the keys :middleware and :children, and maybe one or more keys representing an HTTP method paired with a handler.")
+; A gate route is a map containing the keys :name and :path, maybe ; the keys :middleware and :children, and maybe one or more keys ; representing an HTTP method paired with a handler.

 (def quickstart-routes
   [{:name :hello-world